Wegovy Injections

 People using Saxenda (Liraglutide) have a:

 Before starting Wegovy you would need to stop taking Saxenda.
 This is because taking both at the same time wouldn’t be safe.
 Since they have similar active ingredients, taking them together would be like taking an overdose.
-Provided Wegovy is suitable for you, you would be able to start using it 24 hours after your last Saxenda injection.
+Provided Wegovy is suitable for you, you can start using it 48 hours after your last Saxenda injection.
+This is because it takes about 2 days for most of the liraglutide to leave your system, so waiting 2 days can reduce the risk of severe side effects.

 Everyone gets the same dose when starting Wegovy (0.25mg), whether they have used Saxenda before or not.
 You’d take this dose for a month and then move up a dose.
 You’d increase your dose every 4 weeks for 16 weeks until you reach the maximum dose of 2.4mg.

 Saxenda doesn’t cause withdrawal because it’s not addictive.
-But, it will cause your appetite to come back again once you stop taking it.
-By slowly reducing the amount of Saxenda you take when you stop, it makes it easier to adapt to your appetite returning.
+But, it will cause your appetite to come back again once you stop taking it, although this is not likely to last long if you’re switching straight to Wegovy as an alternative.

 By sticking to your diet and exercise plan after you stop Saxenda, you can avoid putting the weight back on.

-It is safe to stop Saxenda suddenly, although it can make you feel sick.
+It is safe to stop Saxenda suddenly and if you’re switching to Wegovy, you can stop straight away.
 There are no major health risks and no withdrawal that comes from stopping suddenly.
-But, since your appetite will also come back suddenly, it’s better to stop slowly to help you manage it better.

-It is a good idea to stop Saxenda suddenly if you’re having serious side effects since the risk is more serious than your appetite coming back suddenly.
+It is a good idea to stop Saxenda straight away if you’re having serious side effects.

 13 hours after taking a dose of Saxenda, half of the medication will already be out of your system.
 It takes a full 3 days from your last dose for your body to get rid of all the Saxenda completely.